fathimakm/learn_security_with-me/README.md

         1. tcpdump(used to capture network traffic)
         2. Wireshark.
 It has a graphical user interface that can be used to analyze live and captured network traffic
         3. Autopsy is a forensic tool used to analyze hard drives and smartphones.

+- Advanced package tool

+    - Suricata, a network analysis tool used for intrusion detection
+    - tcpdump application.
+This is a command-line tool that can be used to capture network traffic in a Linux Bash shell.

+    sudo apt install (application name)
+    sudo apt remove (application name)
+    apt list --installed
+    echo
+    expr
+    clear

+    cat command displays the content of a file head command displays just the beginning of a file, by default 10 lines tail command can be used to display just the end of a file, by default 10 lines less command returns the content of a file one page at a time.

+     The grep command searches a specified file and returns all lines in the file containing a specified string.
+The grep command commonly takes two arguments: a specific string to search for and a specific file to search through. (grep OS updates.txt returns all lines containing OS in the updates.txt file. )